sdxmhs/luci-app-netwizs/luci-app-netwiz/README.md

 * **Smart WAN Auto-Detect (Anti-Jitter):** Features a time-based debounce algorithm that requires 3 continuous down-cycles to confirm a physical cable unplug, safely ignoring temporary software interface bounces.
 * **Flash-Friendly Safe Logging:** Includes a persistent, auto-trimming logging system (`/etc/netwiz.log`) that survives reboots but strictly caps file size to protect the router's flash memory lifespan.

+### 📶 Powerful Smart Wi-Fi Engine
+* **Infinite Chip Array Detection:** Breaks the rigid limits of traditional single/dual-chip plugins.
+Automatically scans and takes over all physical wireless adapters in the system.
+Perfectly adapts to single-band, dual-band, tri-band, or even multi-band routers, ensuring no hardware is left idle.
+* **Ultimate Low-Level Override:** Designed for incomplete, conflicting, or misconfigured underlying settings (e.g., a single chip stuck in 5G mode).
+Features an exclusive "Will Override Rule" that ignores residual hardware history, forcibly cleansing and rewriting the correct physical protocols and channels to guarantee a 100% successful application.
+* **Smart Bandwidth Unleashed:** Say goodbye to crippled networks!
+When applying configurations, it intelligently identifies hardware limits and silently maximizes channel width (e.g., boosting 2.4G to HT40 and 5G to VHT80).
+It safely preserves existing Wi-Fi 6 (HE) configurations, ensuring effortless gigabit speeds.
+* **Seamless Two-Way Data Sync:** When switching between "Smart Connect" and "Separate Bands", Wi-Fi passwords and SSIDs are intelligently synced back and forth, eliminating repetitive typing.
+Features historical config memory—retrieve your old password instantly even after disabling and re-enabling Wi-Fi.

 **⚙️ Core Architecture & Security**
 * **Zero-Zombie `procd` Daemon:** Replaces unreliable `hotplug` tricks with a single, ultra-lightweight native OpenWrt daemon (`netwiz-monitor`) that reads `ubus` states with near 0% CPU footprint.
 * **Strict ACL:** The frontend has zero direct write access to UCI.
 All modifications are safely encapsulated and validated within the backend `rpcd` script.